LightThatBoro/User-Service/README.md

 - Also ensure you generate a 200/204 response schema
 - Must specify the scopes/auth if required
 - Once you make modifications, call `yarn generate:types` to generate the typescript types from the doc
+- Make sure to use names that end with "Body" to define request-body component in swagger doc.

 ## Boilerplate
 - The boilerplate in the template allows you to simply create "handlers" for each route that automatically parse the request & type validate the response.
 See the Handler type in `src/utils/make-api` & an example with `src/routes/users-get`